Forensic anthropology: Determination of age

 The determination of an individual's age by anthropologists depends on whether or not the individual was an adult or a child.
 The determination of the age of children, under the age of 21, is usually performed by examining the teeth.
 When teeth are not available, children can be aged based on which growth plates are sealed.
 The tibia plate seals around age 16 or 17 in girls and around 18 or 19 in boys.
 The clavicle is the last bone to complete growth and the plate is sealed around age 25.
 In addition, if a complete skeleton is available anthropologists can count the number of bones.
 While adults have 206 bones, the bones of a child have not yet fused resulting in a much higher number.

 The aging of adult skeletons is not as straightforward as aging a child's skeleton as the skeleton changes little once adulthood is reached.
 One possible way to estimate the age of an adult skeleton is to look at bone osteons under a microscope.
 New osteons are constantly formed by bone marrow even after the bones stop growing.
+Using comparative medical imaging to determine the age of a person can also be used as another method.
+This includes antemortem and postmortem radiographs, computed tomography (CT), and magnetic resonance imaging (MRI), by looking at dental features, bone morphology, and skeletal anomalies and pathological conditions.
 Younger adults have fewer and larger osteons while older adults have smaller and more osteon fragments.
 Another potential method for determining the age of an adult skeleton is to look for arthritis indicators on the bones.
 Arthritis will cause noticeable rounding of the bones.
 The degree of rounding from arthritis coupled with the size and number of osteons can help an anthropologist narrow down a potential age range for the individual.

+Current methods to assess age at death can be divided into 2 categories based on the growing skeleton and dentition and those based on degenerative changes.
+Anthropological analysis can vary considerably from the chronological age of an individual to the physiological age estimated.
+This depends on several factors including the quality of preservation, and the presence of bones that can be used for analysis, as well as the validity, reliability and precision of the method used.

+There are also several factors that can alter the state of a bone and its preservation.
+These include taphonomy and postmortem events.
+Age estimation relies on the skeletal elements available for analysis, and some bones are more resilient than others, resulting in different levels of preservation.
+Experimental trials show that the bone more frequently surviving taphonomic conditions is both the auricular surface and acetabulum when compared to other skeletal areas.
+The lowest yielding method to survive harsh conditions is the iscan method with examines the fourth rib of an individual.